READ-BioMed/readbiomed-metamaplite-uima/README.md

 Clone and install [readbiomed-uima-python-interface](https://github.com/READ-BioMed/readbiomed-uima-python-interface)

 To install readbiomed-metamaplite-uima, first clone it.

-Find a way to install the target jar file under MetaMap Lite's target folder (avoid the standalone one) and all the libraries under the lib folder in the CLASSPATH environment variable.

 Run `mvn install` from the readbiomed-metamaplite-uima file.
 When running or setting it up, use the CLASSPATH configured in the step above.